What Is Color Therapy, What Is It For, And Is It Right For Me?

 What Is Color Therapy Used For?

->

-> The goal of color therapy is to correct physiological and psychological imbalances.
+The goal of color therapy is to correct physiological and psychological imbalances in the human body.
 For instance, if you're stressed, color therapy can help soothe you so that you can regain your psychological balance.
 If you're depressed, color therapy can be used to invigorate you and give you increased energy.

->

-> When Did Color Therapy Start?
+When Did Color Therapy Start?

->

-> Color therapy has been around at least since the time of Ancient Egypt.
-Egyptians believed in the power of light and used different colors of light to promote healing.
-Color therapy has continued to be important in some cultures.
+Color therapy has been around at least since the time of Ancient Egypt.
+Egyptians believed in the power of light and used different colors of light to promote healing within the human body.
+Color therapy and its connection to the human body has continued to be important in some cultures.
 Even in Western societies that tend to prefer modern, institutionalized medicine, natural healers have continued to use colors to help people improve their physical and emotional health.

->

-> Although Western medicine doesn't accept color therapy as such, Western researchers are studying the scientific properties of colored light and the light frequencies within it.
+Although Western medicine doesn't accept color therapy as much, Western researchers are studying the scientific properties of visible light/colored light and the light frequencies within it.
 Color therapy hasn't 'earned' a place in Western medicine yet, but there's a strong possibility that it might when all the research results come in.

->

-> Colors And Chakras
+Colors And Chakras

->

-> Eastern medicine is the source of many of the so-called alternative therapies in the Western world.
-In Indian philosophy, the chakras are considered the centers of spiritual power and energy within our bodies.
+Eastern medicine is the source of many of the so-called alternative therapies to treat ailments in the human body in the Western world.
+In Indian philosophy, the chakras are considered the centers of spiritual power and the energy field within our bodies.
 There are seven chakras, and a different color represents each:

->

-> - The Third Eye Chakra, located between the eyebrows is represented by indigo and associated the pituitary gland and pineal gland and influences our sleep cycles, self-esteem, clarity, wisdom, and intuition.
+- The Third Eye Chakra, located between the eyebrows is represented by indigo and associated the pituitary gland and pineal gland and influences our sleep cycles, self-esteem, clarity, wisdom, and intuition.

 - The Crown Chakra, located at the top of the head, is represented by violet and associated with the pineal gland, light sensitivity, sleep cycles, dreams, clarity, and spirituality.